shishir03/cse15l-lab-reports/lab-report-2-week-4.md

 Failure Inducing Input
 --------------------

-[Here](https://github.com/alien-traveler/markdown-parse/blob/main/test3.md) is a test file for which the original code would fail; it contains no brackets or links, so the original program would be unable to find them and thus throw an exception as shown below.
+[Here](https://github.com/alien-traveler/markdown-parse/blob/main/test3.md) is a test file for which the original code would fail.

 ![Image](exception.png)

-Conclusion
+Relationship between Failure Inducing Input, Bugs, and Symptoms
 ----------

-The potential failure inducing output was a way for our group to figure out whether there were any bugs present in the code, and in this case there were.
-The presence of a symptom, which in this case was the exception, allowed us to discover that there was a bug, and closely examining the output helped us figure out where it was.
+The failure-inducing input contains no brackets or links, so the original program would be unable to find them and thus throw an exception as shown above, which is a symptom.
+The underlying bug was the fact that the program looked for brackets via `indexOf()` and then used the values it got regardless of whether brackets were actually present, leading to an `IndexOutOfBounds` exception.